computefoundation/gnu-linux-shell-scripting/README.md

 </div>
 <br><br><br>

-**Gnu-linux-use** is a resource of foundational solutions for the GNU/Linux shell.
+**Gnu-linux-use** is a resource of GNU/Linux use shell solutions for the foundation of computing.

 # Paradigms